 Staff and Service at the Ennis Holiday Inn Express and Suites

 What a difference time makes.
-On our first visit this hotel, the staff was fantastic.
+On our first visit to this hotel, the staff was fantastic.
 It was just after a renovation, and the small staff seemed as fresh as the newly painted lobby.
-The desk crew handled just about everything, from requests for towels and toiletries, to luggage storage and check-in/out.
+The desk crew handled just about everything, from requests for towels and toiletries, to luggage storage and check-in/out, and they did it with a smile.
+Service was prompt, friendly, and accurate.

 Flash forward, and subsequent visits have not been truly bad, but the staff has been very hit-and-miss.
 Some agents are upbeat and professional, others are indifferent.
-This experience seems to be reflected in many reviews that we’ve seen since our last stay.
+The worst experience was standing at the front desk for several minutes without even being acknowledged.
+This experience seems to be reflected in many reviews that we’ve seen since our last stay, which seem to have trended in the wrong direction.
+In the end, nothing has been bad enough to make us vow never to return, but also not good enough to ensure we will.

 The Ennis Holiday Inn Express is very conveniently located, just off of Interstate 45 at Ennis Avenue, the main east-west thoroughfare in town.
 There are a variety of fast food options nearby.
 The downtown district of Ennis is less than 1.5 miles away.